raahweng/Nature-Inspired-Optimisation/Brachistochrone/README.md

 This project is an offshoot of my Extended Project Qualification "To what extent does an inspiration from Nature result in the creation of an effective Optimisation Algorithm?"

-The code BrachistochroneVisualise when executed prompts the user which algorithm they would like to use, after which a pygame GUI shows the algorithm iteratively solving the Brachistochrone problem for 500 iterations.
+The code BrachistochroneVisualise.py when executed prompts the user which algorithm they would like to use, after which a pygame GUI shows the algorithm iteratively solving the Brachistochrone problem for 500 iterations.

 ### Prerequisites